Top Gun: Hornet's Nest: Reception

 Evans felt that the Instant Action and multiplayer modes played better than the main campaign modes, which were criticized by some reviewers for their linear gameplay.
-Stephen Butts of IGN criticized the inability to customize the weather, cloud coverage, and time of day in Instant Action.
+Steve Butts of IGN criticized the inability to customize the weather, cloud coverage, and time of day in Instant Action.
 Some critics noted that no one was playing the game on MSN Gaming Zone at the time of their reviews.

 Criticism went to the game's lack of realism and its flight physics, including the slow plane maneuvers.
 McDonald wrote that the Hornet "handles like a pig stuck in the mud", while Lackey stated that it "is nowhere near as responsive as a real plane".
 Mahood stated that the plane's flight model and avionics are badly constructed.
 Dultz opined that the flight model and avionics have been watered down to the point where the game feels more like an arcade shooter than a sim-lite.

 Chick criticized the "simplified" action for being "generic and dull".
 Mahood stated that the "cartoon simplicity" would not appeal to hardcore flight simulation gamers, although he considered the game easy to learn.
 Smith wrote that the flight simulation fans would be dismayed with the game being easy and having simplistic controls.
 Butts praised the simplicity of the game, stating that it "strikes a nice balance between realism and playability".

 Reviewers stated that the game had only a minimal relation to the film.
 Atkin believed that fans of the film would be disappointed, and said that the game also had little relation to its predecessor.
 McDonald wrote that the only relation to the film are Maverick and James Tolkan in the game.
 Chick called Tolkan's involvement a "sad presence" in "about three minutes of embarrassingly chintzy video".
 Dultz believed that Tolkan gave a "credible performance" but stated that the game and supporting cast "crash soon after takeoff".
 Smith praised the voiceover work.

 Top Gun: Hornet's Nest was a top-selling computer game in the U.S. during April 1999.